j-about/PhotoToScan/README.md

 - `image_input`: Can be a file path (str/Path), bytes/bytearray, or numpy array
 - `output_format`: Determines the return type (OutputFormat.PATH_STR, OutputFormat.FILE_PATH, OutputFormat.BYTES, or OutputFormat.NP_ARRAY)
+- `scanning_mode`: Optional.
+Determines the output style (ScanningMode.COLOR or ScanningMode.GRAYSCALE).
+Defaults to GRAYSCALE
 - `output_dir`: Optional.
 Directory to save the output (required for file outputs when input is numpy array)
 - `output_filename`: Optional.
 Name for the output file (required for file outputs when input isn't a file path)
 - `ext`: Optional.
 File extension for output (required for bytes output when input is numpy array)